Struggling with debt? Compare your debt options and write off up to 80% of your unsecured debts – from £80 per month

 - Must live in England, Wales or Northern Ireland

 - Must be insolvent

-- Must have some type of regular income
+- Must have some type or types of regular income

 You can include a wide range of unsecured debts within your IVA.
 These include:

 - Credit card debt/credit cards

 - Water arrears

 Note: If you are a resident of Scotland, you will need to apply for a Scottish Trust Deed (legally binding).
 Speak to our advisors for Scottish Debt Advice.

 What debts can’t be included in an IVA?